-Patrick Fleming has 10 years of experience as a physiotherapist and has rapidly developed an excellent reputation for his thorough assessments, meticulous attention to detail, diagnostic skills and great manner with his patients.
-This has resulted in Patrick quickly growing an extensive following with a wide variety of patients and being in strong demand here at Aspire.
+Patrick Fleming has 12 years of experience as a physiotherapist and has an excellent reputation for his thorough assessments, meticulous attention to detail, diagnostic skills and great manner with his patients.
+This has resulted in Patrick growing an extensive following with a wide variety of patients and being in strong demand here at Aspire.

 Patrick has gained invaluable experience in his private practice roles.
-Working in the heart of London in clinics at Westminster and London Bridge, Patrick looked after people from all walks of life including those from the business and corporate sectors, chefs, tradies, mums and dads, high level footballers, dancers and other athletes.
-With a special interest in shoulder, knee and lower back management, Patrick utilised a wide variety of highly effective treatment strategies including soft tissue releases, joint mobilisations, muscle energy techniques, dry needling, rigid strapping and kinesio taping, as well as prescribing individualised rehab programs drawing on principles of strength, conditioning and Pilates.
-Patrick also worked with some elite London Marathon runners, providing insights into optimising biomechanics and balancing optimal injury management with high training loads.
+Working in the heart of London and now for 4 years at Aspire, Patrick has helped people from all walks of life including those from the business and corporate sectors, chefs, tradies, mums and dads, high level footballers, dancers and other athletes.
+With a special interest in shoulder, knee and lower back management, Patrick utilises a wide variety of highly effective treatment strategies including soft tissue releases, joint mobilisations, muscle energy techniques, dry needling, innovative taping, as well as prescribing individualised rehab programs drawing on principles of strength, conditioning and Pilates.
+Patrick has also worked with elite London Marathon runners, providing insights into optimising biomechanics and balancing optimal injury management with high training loads.
 Whether training for a marathon or just running for fitness and fun, you don’t want to be worrying about a nagging pain that is holding you back.
 Get in touch, and Patrick will help improve your running mechanics and develop a suitable rehab program that will get you running again sooner.

 Patrick was born and raised on the Central Coast, playing a wide variety of sports including hockey and cricket.
-He makes it a high priority to keep up with the latest research to achieve the best possible outcome with his clients, and is looking to study his Masters of Musculoskeletal and Sports Physiotherapy in the near future.
-Despite working as a physiotherapist in one of the biggest cities in the world, Patrick loves helping his fellow Coasties achieve their goals.
+He makes it a high priority to keep up with the latest research to achieve the best possible outcome with his clients.
+Patrick loves helping his fellow Coasties achieve their goals.